nrs-org/novelslop/content/vol_01/chap_08.typ

   Needless to say, it could not be any further from what really played out.

   The one who was getting a side for her own was Uta, since Mikoto was having an unhealthy obsession with her new test subject, I mean, _friend_.
-Though, she definitely tried her best not to bother Mona too much.
+Though, to be fair, she definitely did try her best not to bother Mona too much.

   Mikoto continued the stream of questions she had for Mona.
 And Mona was attentively listening and answering Mikoto's questions, while actually asking